-If you are worried that your power bill might be getting out of control this season because of your heating needs, there are a few things that you can do to get your home better equipped to keep heat in, and keep your heater working at its peak performance.
+If you are worried that your Minnesota heating bill might be getting out of control this season because of your heating needs, there are a few things that you can do to get your home better equipped to keep heat in, and keep your heating working at its peak performance.

 A little planning and thinking ahead can make a world of difference when it comes to maximizing your heater’s potential.